We are delighted to announce Mark Lowndes’ nomination as a finalist in the 2018 New Zealand Law Awards Managing Partner of the Year <100 category.

 VALUABLE ADVICE from Workshop 2 | Current Capital and Growth Opportunities, and How to Work Towards Realising Capital

 Speakers at this Business Intelligence discussion were charged with identifying capital and growth options for SMEs, and the key issues for owners to consider.
 Among them, choosing between a public listing, seeking private equity or other financial investors, or trade sale.

-Lowndes has had another successful year recognised by the four major international directories.
+Lowndes has had another successful year recognised by the four major international directories in 2018.